Addalin/pyALiDAn/README.md

 It will hold the supplemental data and code for the papers [1] and [2].

-To recieve a notification when the code is ready, you can add a star and a watch to our repository :)
+To receive a notification when the code is ready, you are welcome to add our repository to your "star" & "watch" repositories :)

 References: